He was probably the only star who directed movies, won 12 Emmys and made kasha varnishkes.

-Paul Newman once directed a cinematic masterpiece in a Yiddish theater.
+Paul Newman, who would have turned 95 today, once directed a cinematic masterpiece in a Yiddish theater.
 So, why did he take his name off it?
-And why hasn’t anyone seen it or heard of it — until now?
-Read our exclusive, investigative tale.

 This article has been sent!Close